-The following fellowships are available for summer 2017 Gateless Teacher Training in The Outer Banks and in Madison, CT.
+The following fellowships are available for the 2020 Gateless Teacher Training in The Outer Banks and in Madison, CT.

-Awards are based on previous experience, desire to serve and ability to share to talent and skill.
+Awards are based on need, desire to serve and ability to share talent and skill.

-To apply please send a paragraph of intent of 250-500 words in a word document addressed to the Gateless Fellowship Committee at firstname.lastname@example.org, explaining what you most want out of the training, where you are now and where you have been that has led you to Gateless.
+To apply please send a paragraph of intent of 250-500 words in a word document addressed to the Gateless Fellowship Committee at firstname.lastname@example.org, explaining your intent to do the Gateless Teacher Training, where you are now and where you have been that has led you to Gateless.

-The price of the training without an award is $5500, and each individual award can range from $800-$2000 depending on the time served during the training (the bodywork fellowship and the chef fellowship offer deeper fellowship opportunities in terms of price).
+Each individual award can range up to $2000 depending on the time served during the training (the bodywork fellowship and the chef fellowship offer deeper fellowship opportunities).
 Prices can sometimes be lowered if participants are interested in sharing a room.

 Please be aware that receiving an award in no way limits what you might do post-training.
 People’s lives can shift dramatically as a result of Gateless, and what you anticipate may change as you move through the training and learn about the array of possibilities open to you.

-The Gateless Teaching Award: For a scholar who has served through teaching.
-Part of the mission of the training is to educate educators about a new way of teaching, both in and out of the classroom.
-The teaching award asks that the participant to volunteer to offer three Gateless workshops in their local school system or another local organization, present Gateless at education and teaching conferences and further the integration of Gateless into the world of education in any way possible.
-In the statement of intent please outline the teaching experience you have had, why you feel drawn to Gateless now.
+The Gateless Education Award: For a scholar who has served through teaching.
+Part of the mission of the training is to educate educators about how Gateless can impact students' and educators' lives both in and out of the classroom.
+The teaching award asks that the participant volunteer to offer Gateless workshops in their local school system or another local organization, present Gateless at education and teaching conferences and further the integration of Gateless into the world of education in any way possible.
+In the statement of intent please outline the teaching experience or curriculum development experience you have had, why you feel drawn to Gateless now.
 Previous Teaching Fellow: Annalisa Parent, VT and Jen Wetham, WA; Caroline Webster, VA; Alexandra Muck, VT.

-Gateless Growth Award: This award is for any Scholar who wishes to use Gateless Writing to grow his or her business to an outstanding level, including creating a larger and more committed client base, effectively handling workload and productivity, supporting collaboration rather than competition and generating sustainable and fantastic financial resources.
-This scholar represents our own unlimited potential and nurturing ourselves in this sometimes fanatical world.
+Gateless Growth Award: This award is for a writer who wishes to bring Gateless into the corporate and entrepreneurial setting to assist business leaders to grow a larger and more committed client base, effectively handling workload and productivity, supporting collaboration rather than competition and generating sustainable and fantastic financial resources.
+This writer represents our own unlimited potential and nurturing ourselves in this sometimes fanatical world.
 In the letter of intent please tell us about your business or industry and provide a website address.
-Previous Growth Scholar: Laura Rothschild, CA and Eaddy Sutton MA.
+Previous Growth Scholars: Laura Rothschild, CA and Eaddy Sutton MA

 The Gateless Videographer/Photographer Award: Having a skilled participant document the training is one of the best ways for us to bring the experience home and carry it with us.
 Our group photographer or videographer takes photographs and/or video and by the end of the week has created a slideshow or short (under five minutes) video of our experience together.
 Please send samples of previous work and let us know what equipment you currently hold.
 Previous Photographers: Jeff Woodward, VT and Lizbeth Finn Arnold, NJ; Stanley Dankoski, NC; Melsine Alegre CT

 The Gateless Bodyworker Award: During the training, participants are offered bodywork with a seasoned bodyworker who is part of the program.
-Because the training is a highly intensive and transcendent, blocks worked out on the page are often asking to be released in the body.
-Please apply if you have at least five years experience as a bodyworker.
+Because the training is a highly intensive, blocks worked out on the page are often asking to be released in the body.
+Please apply by telling us your experience as a bodyworker.
 Thai massage bodyworkers, shiatsu and any other massage practitioners are welcome.
-Previous bodyworkers: Karen Kenney, NH, Lara Darrow, VT and Sarah Byrden, OR.
+Previous bodyworkers: Karen Kenney, NH and Lara Darrow, VT and Sarah Byrden, OR and Aiden Avery VT .

-The Gateless All-Around Sweetheart Award: This scholar helps with setting out and clearing meals and snacks, drops people at town, works at keeping the group on time, runs to the grocery store for last-minute items, chats with caterers and/or restaurant owners and is the container for the group.
-Previous Sweethearts: Kate Baldwin, MA; Kellie Finn, MA.
+The Gateless All-Around Sweetheart Award: This writer helps with setting out and clearing meals and snacks, drops people at the train station, works at keeping the group on time, runs to the grocery store, chats with food providers and is the container for the group.
+Previous Sweethearts: Kate Baldwin, MA and Kellie Finn, MA and Dylan Essertier, NYC.

-The Gateless Travel Award: For a scholar who is traveling from a distance of more than 500 miles to reach the training.
-Many Scholars have received this award.
+The Gateless Travel Award: $500 For a scholar who is traveling from a distance of more than 500 miles to reach the training.
+Many previous scholars have received this award.